badoo/techblog/_posts/2014-10-08-css-centre-boxes.markdown

 Thus we fall over this hurdle:

-> Nr 7: This grid should work on "all" smartphones and desktop browsers.
+> Nr 7: This grid should work on all smartphones and desktop browsers.

 # Conclusion